marianaobmorais/libft/README.md

  ```shell
 cd libft
 ```
-Finally, run `make all` to compile mandatory and bonus parts:
+Finally, run `make all` to compile the libft library:
 ```shell
 make all
 ```